 Once the system is found free of errors, it is ready to be migrated to the customer site.
 This may require customer acceptance testing before actual deployment can begin.
 User documentation is a crucial deliverable for this phase.
 Training the users and IT personnel may be a part of this stage.
 The software may be rolled out in a systematic way, adding sites incrementally.
 The process of changeover from the old system to a new one that is operating smoothly marks the end of this stage.

 Once a system is deployed, it needs to be maintained well.
 This shall ensure smooth working in the real-time environment.
 Any errors found during the functioning of the software must be fixed.
 Any future enhancement and additional features need to be developed during this phase.
 It is of paramount importance that any changes made to a running system do not impact the performance of the system.
 Software maintenance is essential as long it is running till it faces replacement or obsoleteness and eventually retires.

-Once software has been developed, it is good to have a formal closure, mostly after major functionality of the project has been implemented.
-At this stage, it is important to have brainstorming to note down the lessons learnt from the project, which could serve as a valuable input in future projects.
+Once the software has been developed, it is good to have a formal closure, mostly after the major functionality of the project has been implemented.
+At this stage, it is important to have brainstormed to note down the lessons learned from the project, which could serve as valuable input in future projects.
 Unfortunately, this stage is often skipped as it is not mandatory and organizations often fail to learn from past mistakes.
 As a result, the foresight to avoid follies that could have saved cost and time is lost.

 Two models of SDLC are popular – Waterfall and Agile: